 In 1981, following four years of discussion the Women's Forum was established.
 That same year the forum elected a president and secretary.
 One of the main tasks before the forum was to become incorporated as a 501(C)(3).
 A certificate of incorporation was issued to the Women's Forum on May 21, 1981.
 The next year the "Rainbow House" was opened in Ridgeway, Virginia.

-This year, SSRCenter is celebrating 36 years of providing confidential services to women and children affected by domestic violence, sexual violence and homelessness.
-With 16 employees, hundreds of volunteers and multiple community collaborations, in addition to providing post-vention services SSRCenter is now also taking an upstream approach by providing evidence-based prevention programming within area schools.
+This year, SSRC is celebrating 39 years of providing confidential services to women and children affected by domestic violence, sexual violence and homelessness.
+With 23 employees, hundreds of volunteers and multiple community collaborations, in addition to providing post-vention services SSRC is now also taking an upstream approach by providing evidence-based prevention programming in the community.

 Southside Survivor Response Center provides crisis intervention, advocacy, safety services, and education to empower people affected by sexual assault, domestic violence and various crisis situations through community collaboration.